Redefining Technology

 • Impact : Increases model adaptability across processes

-Example : Example: In a silicon wafer fab, using multiple pre-trained models allows for quick adaptations to new processes, reducing setup time from weeks to days, thus accelerating production ramp-up significantly.
+Example : Example: In a silicon wafer fab, utilizing multiple pre-trained models allows for quick adaptations to new processes, reducing setup time from weeks to days, thus accelerating production ramp-up significantly.

 • Impact : Enhances predictive maintenance capabilities